sormuras/bach/doc/discuss-draft.md

 in structure and build steps; as defined and supported by the underlying foundation tools.

-Create a build tool that...
+The goal is to create a build tool that...

 - is a lightweight wrapper for existing and future foundation tools of the JDK.
 - can be invoked directly from the command line, or programmatically, either